Be sure to include these beach ceremony tips at your wedding. Guests will be glad you did! And don’t forget to subscribe, too!

 Prefer no program?
 Opt for raffia fans; place one on each seat.

-Or include a designated shoe valet for guests made from an old dresser.
+Include a designated shoe valet for guests or a cool sign for guests at which to place their shoes.
 I also love the simplicity of a shoe basket (something like this works great and you can re-use at home after the big day!).
 Include a “Shoes here, vows there” sign to let guests know where to drop their shoes.